 Borrowing an idea from a successful HIV education campaign in Brazil, Jonathan is developing an intervention using the framework of a Latin American “telenovela” or soap opera.
 The project will use telenovelas to teach Latino youth in Oregon how to be allies for their lesbian, gay, bisexual and transgender peers.

-Peggy and her husband, Joseph Catania, a professor in the School of Social and Behavioral Sciences, first met as young researchers working in San Francisco in the early days of the AIDS crisis.
+Peggy and her husband, Joseph Catania, a professor in the School of Social and Behavioral Health Sciences, first met as young researchers working in San Francisco in the early days of the AIDS crisis.
 Joseph was an investigator with the University of California, San Francisco’s Center for AIDS Prevention Studies and remains a professor emeritus there.
-Dolcini later joined the center as well.
+Peggy later joined the center as well.

 They relocated to OSU in 2006 because they were looking for a place to live that was more conducive to raising a family.
 At Oregon State, they have frequently worked together on a range of projects, but their primary focus has been on the dissemination and implementation of important research findings.